 Act I: Moving to Paris and writing plays

 Marie Gouze was born in Montaubon in 1748, she was born into a family with a low social status (a very important fact if you’re living in 18th century France) and little wealth.
 At sixteen years old Marie was forced to marry a husband whom she didn’t love.
-He died one year later, and it took her three more years to move to Paris and change her name into Olympe de Gouges.
+He died one year later, and it took her three more years to move to Paris and change her name into the much more fashionable Olympe de Gouges.

-Gouges established herself there as a playwright.
+Gouges established herself as a playwright.
 She started moving around in literary circles and in the salon of Sophie de Condorcet who was another champion for the rights of women.
 Olympe de Gouges was first brought to public attention with her play L’Esclavage des Noirs, in which she speaks out against the treatment of slaves in the French colonies.
 Gouges insisted that all men are equal and this belief created her some powerful enemies.
 Her play was brought to a standstill by a group of slave traders and she was later accused of giving rise to an anti-slavery insurrection in Saint-Dominique.

 During this time she was also attacked for being a woman who writes plays.
 The very well known actor Abraham-Joseph Bénard was of the opinion that women should be in the kitchen.
 He’s recorded to have said that ‘every woman author is in a false position, regardless of her talent.’

 This didn’t frighten Gouges.
 She continued to write over thirty plays.
 Her work always had a deeper meaning and addressed injustice.
 Her play Le Couvent ou les voeux forcées talks about the brutality of being forced to join religious orders, while La Nécessité de Divorce argues that everyone should have the right to have a divorce.

 Find a book containing her plays here

 Act II: The Declaration of the Rights of Women